astronomer/docs/astro/manage-deployments-as-code.md

 ## Create a Deployment from a template file

 You can create a Deployment in the Astro CLI according to the configurations specified in a given template file.
-Before you do so, keep the following in mind:
+Before you do, keep the following in mind:

 - Deployment names must be unique within a single Workspace.
 Make sure that you replace the `name` field in the file with the desired name of your new Deployment.
 - The `name` and `cluster_name` fields are the only fields required to create a Deployment.
 The CLI will create the Deployment using default values for each unspecified configuration.
 These default values are the same default values that are used when you create a Deployment from the Cloud UI.